Everything you need to know about Germany's new supply chain due diligence law (LkSG)

 Our smartphones are made up of parts from all around the world, we consume fruit from Chile and most of our clothes are tailored by workers in Asia.
 For several decades now, multinational businesses have been encouraged to voluntarily take responsibility for their workers’ rights in their supply chains.
 Yet, study after study has made it clear that the voluntary approach is not enough to protect people from exploitation and poor working conditions in multi-tier supply chains.
 That is coming to an end in Germany, as a new mandatory supply chain due diligence legislation has been approved.
 According to the new law – the Lieferkettensorgfaltspflichtengesetz (don’t worry, there’s an abbreviation for us non-germans; LkSG) – large businesses are legally required to take responsibility for human rights in their supply chains from 1 January 2023 and onwards.

-With the LkSG entering into force in just a few months, it is high time for businesses to start complying.
-In this blog, we will cover everything you need to know about Germany’s new supply chain law and what processes to adopt to comply with it in time.
+In this blog, we will cover everything you need to know about Germany’s supply chain law and what processes to adopt to comply.

 When does LkSG apply and to whom?

-The law will start applying from 1 January 2023 to businesses with 3000 or more employees in Germany.
+The law started applying in January 2023 to businesses with 3000 or more employees in Germany.
 From 1 January 2024, businesses with at least 1000 employees in Germany will have to comply.
-This means that both german businesses, and businesses operating in Germany with more than 3000 employees must align to the new law by 2023.

 How to prepare for LkSG